MinorElite/Cook-Natural-Project1/README.md

 --------------
 As an out of shape quarantine user

-I want a app that based on the ingredients I specify give me a recipe
+I want an app that returns recipes based on an ingredient that I specify

 Also

 I want nutritional information on each recipe I select

-So that i can monitor how healthy the meal is
+So that I can monitor how healthy the meal is

 Given the ingredients I select

-When i Search an ingredient
+When I Search an ingredient

-Then i recieve a list of applicable recipes
+Then I recieve a list of applicable recipes

-Then i can save each recipe to my profile
+Then I can save each recipe to my profile

-When i revisit the site i can view my saved recipes
+When I revisit the site i can view my saved recipes

-And when i clicked on a saved recipe
+And when I clicked on a saved recipe

 I can view additional information on my selected recipe.